facebook/react/scripts/release/README.md

 To prepare a canary for a particular commit:
 1. Choose a commit from [the commit log](https://github.com/facebook/react/commits/master).
 2. Click the "“✓" icon and click the Circle CI "Details" link.
+3. Select the `build` job (**not** the `build_experimental` job; see the next section).
+If it's still pending, you'll need to wait for it to finish.
+(Note: This is the most awkward part of cutting a release right now.
+We have plans to improve it.)
 4. Copy the build ID from the URL (e.g. the build ID for [circleci.com/gh/facebook/react/13471](https://circleci.com/gh/facebook/react/13471) is  **13471**).
 5. Run the [`prepare-canary`](#prepare-canary) script with the build ID you found <sup>1</sup>:
 ```sh